jhpyle/docassemble/demo.md

   jurisdiction_county = "Philadelphia"
 comment: |
   This code sets some information about the current jurisdiction.
-The interview assumes that the legal case is in a Pennsylvania court.
+The Steward assumes that the legal case is in a Pennsylvania court.

   The court.jurisdiction variable uses a special format that is particular to the docassemble.base.legal module.
 It is used to